Rok hiking along trails in Dogon Country, Mali

 The night before we started the walk, I stepped awkwardly and when I woke up the next morning, I couldn’t even put weight properly on my right leg.
 The first fifteen minutes of walking I looked very bad.
 I was just about to give up and go back to the hotel.

-We slowed down the pace and somehow, I managed to break through the strenuous descents and ascents of 15 to 20 kilometers per day.
-In addition to the magnificent view over the savannah and canyon, the essence of Dogon are spectacular villages where members of the Dogon tribe live simply (primitively), like their ancestors many years ago.
+We slowed our pace, and somehow, I managed to push through the tough descents and climbs of 15 to 20 kilometers a day.
+Beyond the amazing views of the savannah and the canyon, the true heart of Dogon Country lies in its spectacular villages, where the Dogon people still live simply, much like their ancestors did long ago.

 Despite the large number of tourists, a transmitter for mobile telephony had not been set yet, electricity is science fiction, women pump water from wells and carry it on their heads to their houses.

-The town of Timbuktu – historically important as a trading post on the trans-Saharan caravan route and as a center of Islamic culture in the 15th and 16th century, was initially in my route plan, but it would have to wait until the next time.
-The dry season resulted in the Niger River being too shallow for navigation, and I opted not to drive all day because of constraints related to time and finances.
+Timbuktu, once a key trading post on the trans-Saharan caravan route and a major center of Islamic culture in the 15th and 16th centuries, was originally part of my route.
+But I decided it would have to wait until next time.

 I made a good choice to visit Mali in a peaceful time in the off-season.
 Continuous armed conflicts, political instability and mass protests can make it risky to visit this landlocked country, which has much more to offer than most of its neighbors.

-One of the most amazing facts about Mali, is the transformation from prosperous and rich kingdom to one of the poorest countries in the world.
+One of the most amazing facts about Mali, is the transition from prosperous and rich kingdom to one of the poorest countries in the world.

 But those times are gone; life in the harsh environment of isolated desert will become more challenging in the future.
 Global warming, constant internal conflicts, which have been supplemented by religious extremists recently and above average growth of population, will increase the battle for survival in this arid area of land.